17 Best Pink Sand Beaches in the World

 Located near the popular Hana Bay, this lovely spot is one of the best beaches in Maui.
-Lined by towering, rocky red cliffs on one side and sparkling azure waves on the other, it’s easy to see why so many vacationers make the trip to this Hawaiian strand.
+Lined by towering, rocky red cliffs on one side and sparkling azure waves on the other, it's easy to see why so many vacationers make the trip to this pink Hawaiian beach.

 Kaihalulu Beach isn't easy to reach, you'll have to hike down a steep trail off the Hana Highway that's often slippery and filled with crumbling rocks.